prikhi/pencil/docs/source/devguide/tutorial/drawingpath.rst

     </Shape>

 It is very convenient to create shapes with specific points based on handles or the bounding box.
-The "D" behaviour is used heavily in the built-in Flowchart stencil collection .
+The "D" behavior is used heavily in the built-in Flowchart stencil collection .

 Add Transparent Background